-- 1. Bidding (Public Bidding is recommended for Projects not involving critical infrastructure (security information) and estimated over \$7540,000). - a.
+- A. The District goals in Construction Management (CM) are as follows: - 1.
+Complete a safe, accident-free project. - 2.
+Acquire the quality required by the design. - 3.
+Eliminate cost increases. - 4.
+Complete work in a timely manner. - B. The sequence of construction project administration should be as follows: - 1.
+Bidding (Public Bidding is recommended for Projects not involving critical infrastructure (security information) and estimated over \$100,000). - a.
 Advertise: Draft Notice for publication in the Ventura County Star & give to Clerk of the UWCD Board. - b.
 Bid Package Distribution: Each plan set is numbered and accounted for.
 Determine a fair price for each set.
 Finance Division sells the packages and tracks the plan holders. - c.
 Addenda Issuance: Make sure each set of plans receives an addendum.
 Fax addenda are acceptable.
 Follow up faxed copies with a telephone call.
 The bidders are to acknowledge any addenda in their bid. - d.
 Public Bid Opening: The preferred schedule is 2:00 PM on Tue., Wed., or Thur.
+Bids may be submitted electronically or at the District headquarters.
 The front desk will accept sealed bids until the scheduled time.
-A Department representative should be at the front desk to announce the exact closing time.
 The sealed bids are taken together to the meeting area. - i.
 Engineer's Estimate: Provide this information prior to opening bids.
 If the lowest bids are more than 15% above or below estimate, ascertain the reasons for the discrepancy and include in the staff recommendation for the Board's decision. - ii.
 Bid reading: Open each envelope, scan for completeness, state and log the bidder's names and the appropriate bid amount(s). - iii.
 Bid Bonds: Must be attached.
 Declare the presence of the bond during the opening. - iv.
 Bid Information / Subcontractor listing: This can be verbally shared with the other bidders after opening all bids.
 Copies of bid documents are provided should they be requested in writing. - v.
 Apparent Low Bid: Always refer to the bidder with the lowest dollar amount by this term.
 There may be inconsistencies with the bid package that are not apparent until a detailed review is performed. - vi.
 Waiver of Irregularities: This is complicated and can have specific timing and wording requirements.
 Refer to Acret Calif.
 Construction Law Manual and discuss with Legal Counsel.

 Projects involving critical infrastructure (especially certain features of Santa Felicia Dam) should also include a modified section 1) Notice which references an additional document named, "Confidential and Proprietary Information Protection Agreement."
+A template is available for this purpose.
 This agreement is to be signed by any prospective bidder prior to receiving bid documents containing information of a secure nature.
 In order to limit the number of copies of secure bid documents, staff may limit the number of bidders on critical infrastructure projects to invited firms.

-- 2. Award / Rejection: Prepare a staff report recommending the Board to authorize the General Manager to execute the construction contract for the amounts specified, or reject all bids and direct staff to reconsider project specifics. - 3.
+- Award / Rejection: Prepare a staff report recommending the Board to authorize the General Manager to execute the construction contract for the amounts specified, or reject all bids and direct staff to reconsider project specifics. - 3.
 Contract Execution: Receive, review and check dollar amounts and Best ratings of all insurance and bond documents.
 These shall include Payment Bond, Performance Bond, Liability Insurance and Worker's Compensation Insurance as specified in the bid documents.
 Have the contractor sign the agreement documents and submit for the execution by the General Manager's signature.